 Upon completion of the Performance Test process a Providing Unit's Performance Scalar may be reset to 1.
-This award will only be allocated once all the necessary work has been completed and any subsequent reports provided, and are approved and deemed to have met the requirements of the Performance Test by the testing teams within EirGrid and SONI.
+This award will only be allocated once all the necessary work has been completed and any subsequent reports provided are approved and deemed to have met the requirements of the Performance Test by the testing teams within EirGrid and SONI.
+Specific Data Poor Reset Test Reports are available by technology type on the TSOs website.

-The exact requirements for each Performance Test will be agreed by the relevant testing teams within EirGrid and SONI with the Providing Unit, including what the Providing Unit is required to achieve to warrant the allocation of a successful Performance Test result.
+The exact requirements for each Performance Test will be agreed by the relevant testing teams in EirGrid and SONI with the Service Provider..
 These requirements may vary depending on the type of Providing Unit.
-The purpose of the Performance Test is to account for a lack of data to rectify poor recent performance which has resulted in the Providing Unit making changes to its plant to rectify the issue.
+The pass/fail criteria for each Performance Test will be in line with a performance monitoring assessment following a Frequency Event'.
 Care will be taken when scheduling a Performance Test however to try to align with other tests which may be required by that Providing Unit.